-If you’re worried about feeling lonely when traveling solo, I’m here to give you some solace.
+If you’re worried about feeling lonely when traveling solo, I’m here to reassure you.
 You have nothing (or very little) to worry if you stay at a hostel.
-Making friends comes with the territory.
-Hostels thrive on social interaction.
-You can meet other travelers in the dorm rooms, common areas or at events.
+Since hostels thrive on social interaction, meeting people and making friends at hostels when traveling solo can be a lot easier than you think.
+At hostels meet other travelers just about anywhere – in your dorm room, the common areas or at hosted events.

-My recent trip to Iceland reminded me of how important making connections with other travelers is when traveling, be it solo or in a group.
-Making friends at hostels not only combats loneliness but you meet so many interesting people from all walks of life.
-I’ve also found that making friends at hostels provides deeper context.
-When you think back on your trip, you’ll not only remember all the things you saw and did, but you’ll remember who you were with.
+And so my recent trip to Iceland reminded me of the importance of making connections with other travelers when traveling, be it solo or in a group.
+Making friends at hostels when traveling solo not only combats loneliness but you’ll meet so many interesting people from all walks of life.
+Making friends at hostels also deepens your travel experiences.
+When you think back on your trip, you’ll remember all the things you saw and did as well as who you were with.

-So if you’re considering staying at a hostel and want to make friends, here are six friend-making tips that work like a charm.
+So if you’re considering staying at a hostel when traveling solo and want to make friends, here are six friend-making tips that work like a charm.

 First things first, when you open the door to your hostel for the first time, if anyone is awake, introduce yourself with a smile.
 I know, it’s a simple gesture but it goes a long way.